West Africa Study Circle

 The journal of the West Africa Study Circle has been published since 1975.
 During that period there have been just four editors.
 Cameo appears three times each year, in January, June and October.
 It is in A4 format, typically with over sixty pages of a wide range of articles and comment.
 There are sections reviewing recently published literature and auction reports.
 The magazine has been awarded medals at national and international philatelic competitions including in 2016 a gold medal at the American Philatelic Society Stamp Show.
 In addition to Cameo, there is a Secretary's newsletter distributed with each issue detailing news of the Study Circle and its meetings.

-Digital copies of issues to number 103 (January 2018) are available for download or reading on the screen.
+Digital copies of issues to number 103 (January 2018) are available for download.

 Here is the contents list of the October 2023 edition.